fusion-energy/inertial_fusion_openmc_dagmc_paramak_example/README.md

 python 3_extract_results.py
 ```

-Open up the VTK file with paraview
+Open up the VTK file with Paraview and slice the data to see the high tritium breeding region
 ```bash
 paraview tritium_production_map.vtk
 ```